hisplan/cromwell-gwf-setup/README.md

 To use your existing key pair (.pem) to connect to this instance, first retrieve the public key for your key pair: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#retrieving-the-public-key

-Then, add the public key to the authorized keys:
+Then, SSH into the Cromwell server instance and add the public key to the authorized keys ():

 ```
 $ echo 'ssh-rsa AAAAB3NzaC1yc2EAAA...PLE' >> /home/ec2-user/.ssh/authorized_keys